Deadly, Unna?: Themes

-The novel presents a wonderful depiction of the lives of a motley crew of teenage boys from a town called Port.
-He and his mates talk about sex, go fishing, fight with boys from other small town footy teams, go under the jetty for a smoke.
+The novel presents a wonderful depiction of the lives of a motley crew of teenage boys from a town called the Port.
+He and his mates talk about sex, go fishing, fight with boys from other small-town footy teams, and go under the jetty for a smoke.
 At the beginning of the novel, local boy Pickles is Blacky’s best friend.
 Blacky remains loyal to him despite his crass nature and his questionable personal hygiene.

 Their hometown (the Port) is a typical sleepy coastal town.
 In winter, the only action in town is the local football competition.
 It is during the tryouts that Blacky meets Dumby Red, a Nunga from the Aboriginal reserve up the coast, who will become another close mate.
-Initially Blacky is jealous of Dumby - of his athletic abilities, dress sense and perfect teeth.
+Initially Blacky is jealous of Dumby: of his athletic abilities, dress sense and perfect teeth.
 He also thinks Dumby’s a bit up himself — but Dumby just takes the world as it comes, with humour and good grace.
 Blacky and Dumby become friends when Dumby saves Blacky from certain injury at the hands of a brute from a rival footy team.
 Afterwards Blacky reflects, "It was just the excuse I needed.
 Now I could stop hating Dumby's guts.
 Thank God for that" (Gwynne, 1998, p 29).

 Blacky is proud of his friend, whom he believes is the best player the Port team has ever had.
-He describes the mark Dumby makes in the grand final with awe and admiration: "Then every body clapped...
+He describes the mark Dumby makes in the grand final with awe and admiration: "Then everybody clapped...
 I knew why, too.
 They'd just seen the mark of their lives.
 They knew that no matter how many footy games they went to after that, how many replays they watched on the telly, ....
 They'd never see a better mark, a bigger speccy, than that one" (Gwynne, 1998, p107).
 Through their friendship, we as readers get to know a bit about the Nungas as Blacky does.
 We meet Dumby’s father, and his sister Clarence — they’re a cheerful, open-hearted mob, a contrast to Blacky’s own unruly family life.
 Blacky respects Dumby and (even though we aren't given a glimpse into Dumby's mind) it appears the feeling is mutual through Dumby's gestures and actions.
 For instance, in chapter 15 at the football awards night, he says 'Hey everybody, Blacky's here,' and then 'Didn't think you was coming... but I bagged you this chair just in case' (Gwynne, 1998, p 114).

-Friendship is important to Blacky - his friends are a form of escapism from his crappy home life.
-Sometimes, when things are bad with his dad, he hides out at Pickles place and Pickles accepts this - no questions asked.
+Friendship is important to Blacky—his friends are a form of escapism from his dysfunctional home life.
+Sometimes, when things are bad with his dad, he hides out at Pickles' place and Pickles accepts this, no questions asked.
 It is interesting to note that even as the novel progresses and Blacky becomes wiser than Pickles, who remains racist and jealous of Blacky's newfound friendship with Dumby, Blacky never lectures him or cuts him out of his life.